 Advocating and staging the Trolley Festivals carried an element of risk.
 Had ridership been poor, or had Castro residents not embraced the service as warmly as they did, it could have doomed a permanent F-line.
 There was, after all, a significant element inside Muni at the time who wrote the F-line idea off as a ‘toy train’.
 Even after Market Street construction was nearing completion in 1995, a senior Muni official (who has since left the organization) openly bragged that he was going to ‘kill’ the Embarcadero section, despite repeated votes by Muni’s governing body and the Board of Supervisors to build it.
 But in the end, it moved forward.

 The Market Street segment of the F-line opened in September 1995 and immediately shot way beyond ridership expectations.
 When the Embarcadero extension opened in 2000, the same thing happened.
 The original order of seventeen restored PCCs, which some planners thought would be plenty for the extended line, turned out to be not half enough.
 A group of ten vintage 1928 ‘Peter Witt’ type trams from Milan, Italy, was hurriedly acquired, but demand kept growing.
-Muni and its nonprofit preservation partner, Market Street Railway—which assumed some of the Chamber’s role after the first two Trolley Festivals—have been working ever since to acquire and restore more vintage streetcars to expand the operation, through the long dreamed-of E-line, as well as meeting demand on the F-line.
+Ever since, our nonprofit, Market Street Railway, has served as Muni’s preservation partner.
+Since we first became involved during the Trolley Festivals, we have helped Muni acquire more than two dozen streetcars, including: both Blackpool boat trams now in the fleet; two Melbourne trams; one of Muni’s original streetcars, 162, built in 1914; the last surviving full-sized Market Street Railway streetcar, 798; a New Orleans “Streetcar Named Desire”; and many others.

 Market Street Railway doesn’t take the success of vintage streetcars in San Francisco for granted.
 Our board of directors recognizes that it comes as the result of constantly striving to demonstrate the value of historic transit in daily operation, along with constantly monitoring the planning, political, and financial processes of city government to identify bottlenecks and help keep improvements to the city’s historic streetcar service on track.